By Dr. Jim Dahle, WCI Founder

 - Use your current earnings

-Those consequences seem pretty minimal compared to eating Alpo during retirement.
-Therefore you can take more risk.
+Those consequences of a smaller 529 seem pretty minimal compared to eating Alpo during retirement.
+Therefore, you can take more risk.

 529 Money Isn't Needed All at Once

-My oldest is 16, so I'll need to start using that money in just 2 more years.
-But I don't need it all on September 1st, 2022.
-She'll likely go to college for 4, or even 5 years.
+When I last updated this post, my oldest was 16, so I needed to start using that money just two years later.
+But I didn't need it all on September 1st, 2022.
+I figured that she'll likely go to college for four, or even five years.
 She may take a year or even more off.
 She may go to grad school or even medical school.
-It's possible she'll be withdrawing over an entire decade.
-So some of that money might not be needed for 9 years or more.
+It's possible she'll be withdrawing from that 529 over an entire decade.
+So, some of that money might not be needed for nine years or more.
 That allows the portfolio to recover from a down market that may occur just before she matriculates.

 It's Really Not My Money